EU wrangles over new Brexit delay sought by May

 Across from the summit venue, the EU executive celebrated its part in funding a global project that produced the first picture of a black hole.

-There was no shortage of ironic commentary on social media.
+There was no shortage of ironic comments on social media.
 Investigative blogger Eliot Higgins tweeted: “We’re now more certain about what black holes look like than what Brexit looks like.”

 Reporting by Guy Faulconbridge in London, Thomas Escritt in Berlin and Gabriela Baczynska, Elizabeth Piper, Bart Meijer, Alissa de Carbonnel, Philip Blenkinsop, Robin Emmott, Alastair Macdonald, Francesco Guarascio, Clare Roth and Michel Rose in Brussels; Writing by Guy Faulconbridge and Alastair Macdonald; Editing by Kevin Liffey